-No hand rinsing is necessary before loading your KitchenAid dishwasher.
-Just scrape leftover food, bones, toothpicks and other hard items from the dishware.

-Some foods like eggs, rice, pasta and cooked cereals may be hard to remove if left to dry over a period of time.
-If you do not plan to wash your dishes fairly soon after use, run RINSE & HOLD CYCLE to keep them moist until you are ready to run the next wash cycle.
-Never prewash dishes with a hand dishwashing detergent.
-It will cause sudsing in the dishwasher and result in poor cleaning and/or spotting and filming on the dishware.
+Just scrape leftover food, bones, toothpicks and other hard items from dishware.
+Some foods like eggs, rice, pasta, and cooked cereals may be hard to remove if they are left to dry over a period of time.
+If you do not plan to wash your dishes fairly soon after use, run a RINSE & HOLD CYCLE to keep them moist until you are ready to run the next wash cycle.
+Never prewash dishes with a liquid detergent.
+This type of detergent will cause over-sudsing in the dishwasher and will result in poor cleaning and/or spotting and filming on the dishware.